Preventable Infant Suffocation During Sleep: New Research

 There are two very obvious problems: the loose blanket under and around the infant, and the stuffed animal in the corner.
 These are called soft bedding, which is a big no-no for infant sleeping areas.
 Another possible issue is the lack of lightweight clothing for regulating your baby's body temperature effectively during the night.

 There are a few good things to notice in the photo, too: The crib mattress appears to be nicely fitted in the crib, it does not appear to be a drop-side crib, and the infant is placed on his or her back for sleep.
 The best crib mattresses for infants will be super firm and have a snug fit into the sides and corners of the crib.

 But the issues with the blanket and stuffed animal are very serious because the leading cause of death among infants under 1 year of age is suffocation or strangulation while in bed, including both a parent's bed or their crib or bassinet.

 New Research: Highly Preventable Risks

-A recent study published in the journal Pediatrics demonstrates that an unexpectedly high percentage of these deaths (about 14% of them) are due to three highly preventable issues:
+A recent study published in the journal Pediatrics (see references) demonstrates that an unexpectedly high percentage of these deaths (about 14% of them) are due to three highly preventable issues:

 - Soft Bedding: About 69% of deaths involving suffocation or strangulation while in bed were attributed to soft bedding.
 This includes the mattress itself, any mattress pads or covers, and sheets and blankets.